maximatt/docker/README.md

 [Trac](https://trac.edgewall.org/) is a wiki and issue tracking system for software development projects.

-This projetc enable the posibility to manage multiprojects.
+This project enable the possibility to manage multiprojects.

-All projects are under `/home/trac/repository`.
-Each folder under this directory is considerated as an Trac project.

-A exisiting project is updated to the installed version of trac.
+All projects are under `/home/trac/repository`; each folder under this directory is considerated as a Trac project; and all of them are updated to the installed version of Trac.

-Empty folders, are considerated as Trac project to create ant they are created when the container stars.
+Empty folders, are considerated as Trac project to create and they are created when the container starts.

 All projects are setted to be authenticated with `TRAC_USER` and `TRAC_PASSWORD` (environment variables).